-ok kristy, i'm going to try to address this in the order you posted your response.
+ok kristy, i'm gonna try to address this in the order you posted your response.
 LOL

 we bought this horse at a "horse sale" in oct. she has had several owners, between the original breeder and me. i'm sure that most of the sales were because people couldn't/wouldn't work with her. she is appendix reg.
 QH, now 5 yrs old. she was sold as (your fav term) "green broke". ok no prob for me. but in reality what i got was an extremely barn/buddy sour horse, that had virtually no training. she didn't know how to respond to a bit, and all she knew how to do was follow other horses (her buddies) around, doing whatever they were doing.

 so yes, i would have to agree with you that she is probably very insecure, little confidence, and spoiled.

 now let me interject this side note: